Irish Setter vs Irish Red and White Setter: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Irish Setter and Irish Red and White Setter based on their distinct physical builds and metabolic profiles.
 Irish Setter at Large (60-70 lbs) needs caloric intake calibrated to their high (1-2 hours daily) activity level, while Irish Red and White Setter at Large (35-60 lbs) requires nutrition matched to their high energy output.
 Similar sizing means food costs are comparable, but ingredient requirements may differ based on each breed's health predispositions.
-Irish Setter's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Irish Red and White Setter may benefit from diets supporting Orthopedic Conditions.
+Irish Setter's tendency toward hip dysplasia and other orthopedic problems may require specialized dietary formulations, while Irish Red and White Setter may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements